 - Shortening the opposite side of the penis from the scar tissue.

-If you are experiencing issues with Peyronie’s disease, contact the Sexual Health Institute of the Carolinas in Huntersville, NC today at (704) 766-1147 to determine which treatment option is right for you.
+If you are experiencing issues with Peyronie’s disease, contact Dr. Ashley Tapscott at the Sexual Health Institute of the Carolinas to determine which treatment option is right for you.
+To visit our sexual health clinic in Huntersville, NC, call (704) 766-1147.